 Networking events are a set up for other professionals to get to know one another and make solid connections.
 They might be more formal like at a convention.

 Or, they might be casual and held at a happy hour.
-For those on the job search hunt, upcoming events such as these could land them a job interview just from getting a conversation started with the right person.
+For those on the job search hunt, upcoming events such as these could land them a job interview just by talking to the right person.

-Once you find networking events that you’re interested in attending, start prepping for it.
-Yes, you’re just “meeting people,” but you could land yourself in the room with the right people and that’s what it’s all about.
+Once you find networking events that you want to attend, start prepping for them.
+Yes, you’re just “meeting people,” but you could land yourself in the convention hall with the right people and that’s what it’s all about.

 #1.
 Establish a clear goal in mind

 Maybe your goal is to establish some feelers for a new job opportunity.
 Or maybe, you’re simply looking to introduce yourself and connect with other professionals in your field.

 Either way, having that clear goal in mind will help you gain the confidence you need to walk through the event.
 Besides, knowing what you want will help you get to the point.

 That way, you won’t just be reciting your resume out loud for anyone listening.
 (Yikes!)

 Okay, hear us out!
 Sure, small talk conversations aren’t necessarily full of substance.